Moorhouse, Nottinghamshire: Economy

 Farming is the key industry with much of the available land and buildings used to support this activity.

 There is a bed and breakfast facility at a 17th-century cottage within the village.

 Metal fabrication services are also provided for locally.

 Landmarks

 Moorhouse Chapel

 The Moorhouse Chantry Chapel is a key feature in the area, just north east of the road junction.
-It is dedicated to St. Nicholas, and was erected in 1861 using a Gothic style, by John Evelyn Denison of nearby Ossington Hall who was a local landowner.
+It is dedicated to Saint Nicholas, and was erected in 1861 using a Gothic style, by John Evelyn Denison of nearby Ossington Hall who was a local landowner.
 It is believed that there was an original chapel on the same site built for the private use of Robert de Lexington early in the thirteenth century, with the bell being reused in the replacement church.

 Listed buildings

 As well as the church (Grade II*), there are two other listed buildings (Grade II) within the village: